ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 No. You don't need a formal diagnosis to begin therapy at Nokdu Therapy.
 Many of our clients come in with strong suspicions about ADHD but haven't been formally evaluated, and that's okay.
 We can work with the experiences you're having right now.
 If you're interested in pursuing a formal diagnosis, we can also discuss what that process looks like.

-What does "neuroexpansive" mean, and how is it different from other ADHD therapy?
+What does "neurodivergent" mean, and how is it different from other ADHD therapy frameworks?

-Most traditional ADHD therapy focuses on reducing symptoms and improving compliance with neurotypical standards.
-A neuroexpansive framework starts from a different premise: that your brain is not broken, and that healing means building a life that honors how you actually work instead of forcing yourself to fit a mold that was never made for you.
+Most traditional ADHD therapies focuses on reducing symptoms and improving compliance with neurotypical standards.
+A neurodivergent affirming framework starts from the premise that your brain is not broken, and that healing means building a life that honors how you actually operate instead of forcing yourself to fit a mold that was never made for you.
 It means addressing shame, understanding the role of systemic barriers and marginalization, and using your genuine strengths as a foundation for change.

 I was diagnosed late in life.
 Is it too late to benefit from ADHD therapy?